This post may contain affiliate links. Please read our disclosure policy.

 • Versatile: Ideal for both breakfast and snack times.

-• Tailored: Specially designed for single servings or small batches.
+• Tailored: Specially designed to serve one or two.

 • Flavorful: Filled with chocolate chips, yet balanced enough not to be overly sweet.